Join the Sustainable SuiteScript community to receive new episode announcements directly in your email inbox.

 Sponsor

-This episode is sponsored by Salto.
+This episode was hosted and sponsored by Salto.
 Salto is not a consulting company looking to sell you services.
-Instead, they are a software company that has built a powerful DevOps platform for NetSuite teams to plan, review, deploy, and monitor changes to their NetSuite accounts.
-To try the Salto DevOps platform for yourself, check out salto.io to sign up for a free 30-day trial and schedule a free demo.
+Instead they're a software company that has built a powerful DevOps platform for NetSuite users to manage, track, deploy, and monitor changes to NetSuite.
+If you'd like to learn more about the Salto DevOps platform, check out salto.io where you can sign up for a free demo and a free 30-day trial.

 Episode 32: NetSuite Customizations